apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 2.4 to 3.0

+### Dataset/DataFrame APIs

+  - Since Spark 3.0, the Dataset and DataFrame API `unionAll` is not deprecated any more.
+It is an alias for `union`.

+  - In Spark version 2.4 and earlier, `Dataset.groupByKey` results to a grouped dataset with key attribute wrongly named as "value", if the key is non-struct type, e.g. int, string, array, etc. This is counterintuitive and makes the schema of aggregation queries weird.
+For example, the schema of `ds.groupByKey(...).count()` is `(value, count)`.
+Since Spark 3.0, we name the grouping attribute to "key".
+The old behaviour is preserved under a newly added configuration `spark.sql.legacy.dataset.nameNonStructGroupingKeyAsValue` with a default value of `false`.

+### SQL Query Statements

+  - In Spark version 2.4 and earlier, SQL queries such as `FROM <table>` or `FROM <table> UNION ALL FROM <table>` are supported by accident.
+In hive-style `FROM <table> SELECT <expr>`, the `SELECT` clause is not negligible.
+Neither Hive nor Presto support this syntax.
+Therefore we will treat these queries as invalid since Spark 3.0.

+  - Since Spark 3.0, the interval literal syntax does not allow multiple from-to units anymore.
+For example, `SELECT INTERVAL '1-1' YEAR TO MONTH '2-2' YEAR TO MONTH'` throws parser exception.

+  - Since Spark 3.0, numbers written in scientific notation(e.g. `1E2`) would be parsed as Double.
+In Spark version 2.4 and earlier, they're parsed as Decimal.
+To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.exponentLiteralAsDecimal.enabled` to `true`.

 ### DDL Statements

   - Since Spark 3.0, `CREATE TABLE` without a specific provider will use the value of `spark.sql.sources.default` as its provider.
 In Spark version 2.4 and earlier, it was hive.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.createHiveTableByDefault.enabled` to `true`.